cablelabs/lpwanserver/docs/guides/getting-started.md

   - Username: **admin**
   - Password: **admin**

-If the network was succesfully created, this confirms that LPWAN Server and LoRa Server and communicating correctly.
+If the network was succesfully created, this confirms that LPWAN Server and ChirpStack are communicating correctly.

 ### View Application

-If you navigate to the home page, you will see an application that was pulled from the LoRa Server network.
+If you navigate to the home page, you will see an application that was pulled from the ChirpStack network.